 While LinkedIn, at least, seems to be trying their best to clamp down on the issue, cybersecurity is a constantly moving target.
 Bad actors are constantly creating fake accounts to mislead those who are simply looking for a job.
 LinkedIn says that it took down 21.6 million fake accounts between January and June of 2019 alone.
 That should give you a sense of the scale of the problem.

 The only way to be safe is to know exactly how much information and data is online about you, then remove information that can be used to for spying purposes, and/or to compromise your privacy and personal security.
 With our Personal Data Scan OSINT services, we can scan the public information about you posted on LinkedIn, other social media services and the Internet and provide a report.
 If there is any information that could be used for spying purposes and/or to compromise your privacy and personal security, we can help you to remove the information from the Internet.
-Our corporate data scans, can assist companies in the review of information and data about the company on the Internet and to make changes in corporate social media, confidentiality policies, etc. The information can also be used to educate employees on spying tactics.

 If you’d like to learn more about some of the significant security challenges that are facing both businesses and governments today, check out the ComSec blog.
 And if you’re concerned about electronic eavesdropping at your organization, we can help with our corporate Assurance Option Counter Espionage Services.
 Contact us today to learn more about how you can protect yourself and your business!